-Thuringothyris mahlendorffae (Müller et al. 2006) Artinskian, Early Permian, ~280 mya, ~10 cm snout-vent length, was a basal reptile and a basal captorhinomorph (captorhinid).
-Thuringothyris was derived from a sister to Cephalerpeton and phylogenetically preceded Romeria texana.
-Concordia was a sister taxon.
+Thuringothyris mahlendorffae (MNG 7729, Boy and Martens 1991, Müller et al. 2006) Artinskian, Early Permian, ~280 mya, ~10 cm snout-vent length, was a basal reptile and a basal captorhinomorph (captorhinid).
+Thuringothyris was derived from a sister to Bruketererpeton and phylogenetically preceded Cephalerpeton and Saurorictus.

 The vertebrae had taller neural spines.
 The caudals series was short.